-4.2 International general aviation — aeroplanes

-Note. — Guidance on the implementation of an SMS for international general aviation is contained in the Safety Management Manual (SMM) (Doc 9859) and industry codes of practice.
+4.2 SMS acceptabilityNote. — Guidance on the implementation of an SMS for international general aviation is contained in the Safety Management Manual (SMM) (Doc 9859) and industry codes of practice.

-Pursuant to Air Navigation Regulations 34, the SMS of an international general aviation operator, conducting operations of large or turbojet aeroplanes in accordance with Annex 6, Part II, Section 3 (Standards Document -International General Aviation, Section 3) shall be commensurate with the size and complexity of the operation and meet the criteria established by the State of Registry.
+Pursuant to Air Navigation Regulations 34, the SMS of an international general aviation operator, conducting operations of large or turbojet aeroplanes in accordance with Annex 6, Part II, Section 3 (Standards Document -International General Aviation, Section 3) shall be established and managed to meet the criteria established by the State of Registry.

-Note 1.— Further provisions related to the criteria to be established by the State of Registry can be found in Chapter 3.

 Note 2.— Guidance concerning the responsibilities of the State of Registry in connection with lease, charter and interchange operations is contained in the Manual of Procedures for Operations Inspection, Certification and Continued Surveillance (Doc 8335).
 Guidance concerning the transfer of State of Registry responsibilities to the State where the aircraft operator has its principal place of business or, if it has no such place of business, its permanent address in accordance with Article 83 bis is contained in the Manual on the Implementation of Article 83 bis of the Convention on International Civil Aviation (Doc 10059).

 CHAPTER 5.
-SAFETY DATA AND SAFETY INFORMATION COLLECTION, ANALYSIS, PROTECTION, SHARING AND EXCHANGE
+DEVELOPMENT OF SAFETY INTERLLIGENCE

-Note. — The objective of this chapter is to ensure the continued availability of safety data and safety information to support safety management activities.
+Note. — The objective of this chapter is to support States in the development of safety intelligence to maintain or continually improve the effectiveness of their State safety programme (SSP).5.1 General

+5.1.1 Recommendation.
+States should establish a strategy for the development safety intelligence that supports the management of safety and decision-making.

+Note. — Guidance related to the strategy for developing safety intelligence is contained in the Safety Intelligence Manual (Doc 10159).

-5.1 Safety data collection and processing systems
+5.2 Safety data collection and processing systems

-5.1.1 The Civil Aviation Authority of Fiji, shall establish safety data collection and processing systems (SDCPS) to capture, store, aggregate and enable the analysis of safety data and safety information.
+5.2.1 The Civil Aviation Authority of Fiji, shall establish a safety data collection and processing system (SDCPS) consisting of a series of integrated processes and schemes to capture, store, aggregate, process and enable the analysis of safety data and safety information.

-Note 1. — SDCPS refers to processing and reporting systems, safety databases, schemes for exchange of information, and recorded information including but not limited to:

-a) data and information pertaining to accident and incident investigations.

-b) data and information related to safety investigations by State authorities or aviation service providers.

-c) mandatory safety reporting systems as indicated in 5.1.2.

-d) voluntary safety reporting systems as indicated in 5.1.3; and

-e) self-disclosure reporting systems, including automatic data capture systems, as described in Annex 6, Part I, Chapter 3 (Standards Document-International Commercial Air Transport, Chapter 3), as well as manual data capture systems.
+Note 1. — The SDCPS may also include some analysis functions.

-Note 2.— Guidance related to SDCPS is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note 2.— Guidance related to an SDCPS is contained in the Safety Intelligence Manual (Doc 10159).

-Note 3. — The term “safety database” may refer to a single or multiple database(s).
+5.2.2 The Civil Aviation Authority of Fiji, shall ensure that the SDCPS is based on both proactive and reactive methods of safety data and safety information collection.

-Note 4. — SDCPS may include inputs from the Ministry of Civil Aviation and the Civil Aviation Authority of Fiji, industry and public sources, and may be based on reactive and proactive methods of safety data and safety information collection.
+Note.— An SDCPS may include inputs from State, industry and public sources.
+Additional guidance on methods of safety data and safety information collection are contained in the Safety Intelligence Manual (Doc 10159).

-Note 5. — Sector-specific safety reporting provisions are contained in other Annexes, PANS and SUPPs.
-There is a recognized benefit to the effective implementation of an SSP in having an integrated approach for the collection and analysis of the safety data and safety information from all sources.

-5.1.2 The Civil Aviation Authority of Fiji shall establish a mandatory safety reporting system that includes the reporting of incidents.
+5.2.3 The Civil Aviation Authority of Fiji, shall ensure that the safety data and safety information collected through mandatory safety reporting systems are incorporated into the SDCPS.

+Note.— The SDCPS includes mandatory safety reporting systems established by the State in accordance with sector-specific provisions contained in other Annexes, Procedures for Air Navigation Services (PANS) and supporting guidance material.
+In addition, Annex 13 contains information on accident/incident data reporting (ADREP).
+Examples of mandatory safety reporting systems are contained in the Safety Intelligence Manual (Doc 10159).

-5.1.3 The Civil Aviation Authority of Fiji shall establish a voluntary safety reporting system to collect safety data and safety information not captured by mandatory safety reporting systems.
+5.2.4 The Civil Aviation Authority of Fiji shall establish a voluntary safety reporting system to collect safety data and safety information not captured by mandatory safety reporting systems.

-5.1.4 State authorities responsible for the implementation of the SSP should have access to the SDCPS as referenced in 5.1.1 to support their safety responsibilities, in accordance with the principles in Appendix 3.